What Is Inventory Management Software? How to Choose the Right System for Your Brand

 Barcode and QR code support

 For teams receiving or picking physical goods, barcode scanning cuts input errors and speeds up the process.
-A missed scan creates a phantom unit — it shows as in stock, but it isn't there.
+A missed scan creates a phantom unit.
+The system shows it in stock; it isn't there.

 Reporting and analytics

 You need visibility into inventory value, stock aging, sell-through by SKU, and shrinkage.
-Without it, you're making replenishment decisions on gut feel — buying too much of what moves slowly, running out of what moves fast.
+Without it, you're making replenishment decisions on gut feel.
+You buy too much of what moves slowly.
+You run out of what moves fast.

 Integration coverage